 Climate change also affects public health.
 According to the Dutch Public health institute (RIVM), persistent hot weather brings health risks to vulnerable groups like the elderly, people in care institutions and little children.
 The chance of ‘allergies’ also increases due to a longer and more intensive pollen season.
 Changes in temperature, humidity and precipitation are bound to lead to more infectious diseases.
 For example, the increase in Vector-borne infectious diseases and Lyme disease in the Netherlands is often associated with climate change.
 Lyme disease is expected to increase further, one of the reasons being that the ticks are active for a longer period as a result of increasing temperatures.

-While the climate may be changing all around the world with some effects more drastic than the others in different countries, one has to commend the Dutch government on the measures they have been taking to roll back climate change.
+While the climate may be changing all around the world with some effects more drastic than the others in different countries, one has to commend the Dutch government on the measures they have taken so far to roll back climate change.
 The Dutch government believes that one of the causes of climate change in the Netherlands is the excessive emissions of carbon dioxide (CO2).
 According to the news on the “Rijksoverheid” website; “This year the government will invest €300 million in a series of measures aimed at reducing emissions of carbon dioxide (CO2) in the country.
 Projects will involve disconnecting existing residential neighbourhoods from the natural gas grid, using geothermal heat and reducing carbon emissions in agriculture and industry.
 The government is taking these CO2 reduction measures in anticipation of a new national climate and energy agreement.”
 The Dutch government is also a signatory to the Paris Agreement and intends to work together with other signatory states in combating climate change and all its negative effects.
+But the fact remains that more has to be done.

 Furthermore, there are also current insights that climate change will continue to have effects in the Netherlands – positive as well as negative.
 However, scientists agree that if the changes continue at the current rate, the effects can still be managed.
 The effects of climate change in the Netherlands are also expected to be more limited than in many other parts of the world.
 The Dutch remain confident in their abilities to keep these effects in check while conscious of the fact that climate change has a huge impact on the world as a whole and the consequences of this will also be felt by the Netherlands.